 top of page

 If you're preparing to take the LSAT in 2025 or beyond, then you must have encountered a lot of talk about PrepTests.
-The numbered practice tests like PT1 through PT94, and then suddenly jumping to PT101 and above.
+The numbered practice tests, like PT1 through PT94, and then suddenly jumping to PT101 and above.
 It might leave you wondering, “Wait, what happened to PT95 through PT100?”
 Or maybe you're asking yourself whether those older exams are even helpful now that the new LSAT format is in place.
 This guide is here to help clear things up.

 We've made an explanation on how to use the old LSAT exam for your preparation in 2025.
 But now, we’ll walk through how the old test numbers relate to the new LSAT structure.
 You will learn how to make the most of all available PrepTests (even the old ones), and why this matters for your study strategy.

-What Is the New LSAT Format?
+What is the New LSAT Format?

-The new LSAT format now looks like this:
+The new LSAT format includes:

 Why Are the PrepTest Numbers Jumping?